telosnetwork/native-to-evm-transaction/README.md

 ### Get the EVM Transaction data

-The `serializeEVMTransaction.js` script is an example on how to populate & serialize EVM transaction data, it is setup to print out serialized calls to TelosEscrow's setLockDuration, setMaxDeposits or transferOwnership methods.
+The `serializeEVMTransaction.js` script is an example on how to populate & serialize EVM transaction data, it is setup to print out serialized calls to TelosEscrow's `setLockDuration(uint seconds)`, `setMaxDeposits(uint max)` or `transferOwnership(address new_owner)` methods.

 You can use it like so: